rtakak/STM32_Projects/README.md

 # STM 32 Projects on NUCLEO-G031K8

 ## Overview
 This repository consists of a series of projects developed as part of a Microprocessors course using the STM32 NUCLEO-G031K8.
-These projects illustrate our ability to implement and integrate various hardware and software concepts, such as ADC (Analog to Digital Conversion), PWM (Pulse Width Modulation), UART communication and timer functionalities.
+These projects illustrate our ability to implement and integrate various hardware and software concepts, such as ADC (Analog to Digital Conversion), PWM (Pulse Width Modulation), UART communication, timer functionalities, embedded C and Assembly programming languages.
 Each project was designed not only as an academic exercise but also as a stepping stone towards real-world embedded systems applications.

 ## Lab 5 ADC